Skip to main content Skip to main content

 The Science That Changed the Conversation

 One reason past sunscreen ingredients have drawn scrutiny is systemic absorption—the question of how much of what you apply to your skin ends up in your bloodstream.
-Studies over the past several years showed that some widely used chemical filters can be detected at measurable levels in the body, prompting consumer concerns and regulatory attention even for ingredients with long safety records.

 Bemotrizinol was designed, from the start, with this problem in mind.

-“Past concerns around sunscreen ingredients have focused on systemic absorption, especially after studies showed that some filters can be detected in the bloodstream,” says Dr. Houshmand.
-“Bemotrizinol appears to address that concern because it has low skin penetration and a favorable irritation profile.
-Its evaluation reflects newer FDA expectations, including maximal-use testing and updated safety data, rather than relying only on international use history.”
+"Past concerns around sunscreen ingredients have focused on systemic absorption, especially after studies showed that some filters can be detected in the bloodstream," explains Dr. Houshmand.
+"Bemotrizinol appears to address that concern because it has low skin penetration and a favorable irritation profile."

 Dobos calls out the engineering behind that performance.
-“Bemotrizinol was specifically formulated to have a higher molecular weight to minimize skin penetration.
-That design intent proved successful—even in studies investigating extreme use conditions, known as maximal usage trials, it showed very low systemic exposure."
+"Bemotrizinol was specifically formulated to have a higher molecular weight to minimize skin penetration.
+That design intent proved successful, even in studies investigating extreme use conditions, known as maximal usage trials, it showed very low systemic exposure."

-What It Means for Your Sunscreen Shelf
+What Bemotrizinol Means for Your Sunscreen

 Bemotrizinol absorbs efficiently across both UVA and UVB wavelengths and can help stabilize other filters in a formula, giving formulators far more flexibility to build high-SPF, truly broad-spectrum products without relying as heavily on ingredients consumers find cosmetically challenging.